kuloud/next-client/README.md

 # Text-Image Similarity Analysis

-A web application that analyzes the semantic similarity between text and images using the DFN (Dual Feature Network) model.
+A web application that analyzes the semantic similarity between text and images using the DFN (Data Filtering Networks) model.
 Built with Next.js, Transformers.js, and NextUI.

 ## Features